delta-io/delta/PROTOCOL.md

 ## Writer Requirements for Column Mapping
 In order to support column mapping, writers must:
  - Write `protocol` and `metaData` actions when Column Mapping is turned on for the first time:
-   - If the table is on a Writer Version up to 6: write a `metaData` action to add the `delta.columnMapping.mode` table property;
+   - If the table is on Writer Version 5 or 6: write a `metaData` action to add the `delta.columnMapping.mode` table property;
    - If the table is on Writer Version 7:
      - write a `protocol` action to add the feature `columnMapping` to both `readerFeatures` and `writerFeatures`, and
      - write a `metaData` action to add the `delta.columnMapping.mode` table property.